 On 10 June, 2011, nine plants of this species were observed over 3.0 x 2.0 m along the boardwalk at Cove Point Marsh.
 No plants were observed in flower or fruit.
 On 2 September 2011, no plants were observed in this same area, despite routinely being found in September on numerous previous surveys.
 The large mats of peat that were deposited on the eastern end of the population during hurricane Isabelle in 2005 have changed the microtopography and probably the hydrology of this site to the species detriment.
 In 1996, 300 stems were observed in the population.
 On 14 June 2012, this population measured 1.0 x 1.0 m using GPS.
 A total of six plants were found, none were in flower or fruit.
 On 6 June 2013, this population measured 1.0 x 1.0 m using GPS.
 A total of six plants were again found and none were in flower or fruit.
 In 2014, three small non-flowering plants within an area of 0.5 x 0.5 m were observed on 11 June and no plants were found in September.
 Phragmites australis was cleared from around the area of this state rare plant population during the summer of 2014.
 In 2015, three plants were observed within an area of 0.5 x 0.5 m on 29 June.
 None of the plants were flowering.
-In 2016, 2 plants, only 7 cm tall were found.
+In 2016, two plants, only 7 cm tall were found.
 Neither plant was in flower or fruit.
+In 2017, three plants were found on the western side of the marsh.
+The tallest plant was only 9 cm and the top had been grazed.
+None of the plants were observed in flower or fruit.
+In 2018, two plants less than six cm tall were found.
+Neither was observed in flower or fruit.